sandipmnit/AEM/README.md

 ### Caching Strategy ####

-We have used SDI with SSI.
+Current Strategy - We have used SDI with SSI.
 It will include Mega Menu with SSI directive on dispatcher with "nocache.html".
 Please see Dispatcher project for caching rules.

-Alternatively we might have right a listener on publish that we clean parent and parent of cache if we need to cache mega menu section also
+Alternative Strategy - we can add a reosuece change listener on publish that we clean parent age and parent of paraent page cache if we need to cache mega menu section also

 ### Testing ###

-Open Page /content/singtel/us/en/home
+Open Page www-testing.org/content/singtel/us/en/home.html (See Dispatcher project for this)

 It will show